 If you're going to travel halfway across the world to see snow this Christmas, you may as well go all the way and visit Santa while you're at it.

 According to the Fins, Santa lives in the remote town of Rovaniemi in the Arctic Circle.
-Dubbed Santa’s Village, it’s a place where you can meet the man himself, pat reindeer and ride husky-drawn sleighs.
-Being in the Arctic Circle there’s a high chance of snowfall and a glimpse of the Northern Lights.
+Dubbed Santa's Village, it's a place where you can meet the man himself, Viator and ride husky-drawn sleighs.
+Being in the Arctic Circle there's a high chance of snowfall and a glimpse of the Northern Lights.
 Oh and did we mention you can stay in a treehouse (pictured) amongst the snow capped landscape?

 During winter, the temperature in Iceland's capital drops to -2℃ at night, making it an ideal place to capture some Christmas snowfall.